shiftan/simple_sagemaker/README.md

   --image_tag IMAGE_TAG
                         Image tag. (default: latest) --docker_file_path_or_content DOCKER_FILE_PATH_OR_CONTENT, --df DOCKER_FILE_PATH_OR_CONTENT
-                        Path to a directory containing the DockerFile.
-The base image should be set to `__BASE_IMAGE__` within the Dockerfile, and is automatically replaced with the correct base image. (default: None) --framework {pytorch,tensorflow}, -f {pytorch,tensorflow}
+                        Either a path to a directory containing the DockerFile or its content.
+In the first case, the base image should be set to `__BASE_IMAGE__` within the Dockerfile, and is automatically replaced with the correct base image.
+For the latter case, it should be the content of the docker file e.g. '--df "RUN pip3 install pandas==0.25.3 scikit-learn==0.21.3"'
+                        (default: None)
+  --framework {pytorch,tensorflow}, -f {pytorch,tensorflow}
                         The framework to use, see https://github.com/aws/deep-
                         learning-containers/blob/master/available_images.md